Some of the best filters around but does reverse osmosis remove fluoride?

 That includes both the BAD and GOOD substances.

-For example, after my reverse osmosis filter creates non-toxic water, it RE-ADDS beneficial minerals.
+For example, after my reverse osmosis filter creates non-toxic water, it RE-ADDS beneficial minerals (the one pictured above is from APEC).

 Other Filters That Remove Fluoride?